This Instant Pot Chicken and Rice dish is an easy, one-pot meal that comes together in 30 minutes!

 For this recipe, we will need:

-Chicken - You can use wither bone-in thighs and legs or boneless chicken.
+Chicken - You can use either bone-in thighs and legs or boneless chicken.
 I prefer bone-in chicken as it is more flavorful and juicy.
 If using boneless chicken, go for boneless thighs.

-Rice - Use aromatic rice such as basmati or jasmine rice.
+Rice - Use aromatic rice such as basmati or jasmine rice for more flavor.

 Chicken broth or bouillon - Go for a low-sodium broth or bouillon.
 This is optional but adds so much good flavor.